Xamarin Setup

 The iOS SDK’s Notification Content Extension provides support for carousel UI.
 To include this in your app, add the Notification Content Extension NuGet package to your project.

-UA Xamarin Components Installation
+Airship Xamarin Components Installation

 Installing the Airship components is a quick and easy process, seamlessly integrated into Visual Studio.
 You have two installation options: